THREE DAYS AT WILPENA POUND RESORT

 While the resort facilities are a little dated, the staff and the location are excellent.
-The park offers unique experiences, fantastic hiking and a range of 4wd tours if one of the earth’s oldest landscapes.
+The park offers unique experiences, fantastic hiking, and, a range of 4wd tours of one of the earth’s oldest landscapes.
 For us, it was every bit as impressive as the time we spent at Uluru, and we highly recommend you put this great Aussie road trip on your bucket list.

 Got a question?
 Head over to our Australia Travel Tips Facebook Group and ask a local.